RajanSandha/auto_blog/_posts/2025-06-03-google-pixel-10-leaked-launch-date-rumors-and-expe.md

 ### Speculated Specs: Tensor G5 Chipset

 For the past few years, Google has equipped Pixel phones with its custom Tensor chipset.
 All signs point towards the **Tensor G5** powering the Pixel 10.
-While it might not represent a massive performance leap, it's expected to deliver smooth operation and optimized battery life. [link text](https://www.androidauthority.com/how-google-built-tensor-g5-3535489/)
+While it might not represent a massive performance leap, it's expected to deliver smooth operation and optimized battery life. [androidauthority.com](https://www.androidauthority.com/how-google-built-tensor-g5-3535489/)

 The Tensor G5 will likely unlock new AI capabilities, although specific details remain a mystery.

 ### Potential Pricing

-While official pricing is unknown, reports suggest the Pixel 10 and Pixel 10 Pro could retain the same price points as their predecessors: $799 and $999, respectively. [link text](https://www.androidheadlines.com/google-pixel-10-price)
+While official pricing is unknown, reports suggest the Pixel 10 and Pixel 10 Pro could retain the same price points as their predecessors: $799 and $999, respectively. [androidheadlines.com](https://www.androidheadlines.com/google-pixel-10-price)

 ## The Road Ahead for Google Pixel